Elaine Kelly

 Teaching

-Elaine is not currently contributing to UG or PGT teaching.
-She continues to welcome applications for PhD study in areas relating to her research.
+Elaine is currently on research leave.
+She continues to welcome applications for PhD in areas relating to her research.

 Research